AmruthaVarshini-18/Restaurant-Website/README.md

-# Restaurant-Website
+# A Webpage for online food delivery system using HTML and CSS

-A Webpage for online food delivery system using HTML and CSS Online Food Delivery System Webpage
+# Online Food Delivery System Webpage
 This project is a simple Online Food Delivery System webpage designed using HTML and CSS.
 The webpage provides a user-friendly interface for customers to explore food items, place orders, and experience seamless online food delivery.

 Features